Bone Marrow Transplantation

 Bone marrow is a soft, gelatinous tissue that resides in the centers of a person’s bones.
-When diseases such as leukemia, lymphoma and sickle cell anemia inhibit the functionality of the bone marrow, a transplant of healthy marrow could be the best treatment option; for some patients, it is the only cure.
+When diseases such as leukemia, lymphoma, and sickle cell anemia inhibit the functionality of the bone marrow, a transplant of healthy marrow could be the best treatment option; for some patients, it is the only cure.

 A bone marrow transplant is a surgical procedure necessary to replace a damaged bone marrow that has been affected by a disease, infection or in rare cases, chemotherapy.
 The actual process involves the relocation of stem cells, which are spread to the bone marrow.
 They are meant to help in the creation of new blood cells and encourage the growth of a new marrow.